-- June - It - I ye of the owner(s) of the property described and which is estions in this application, and all sketches, data and other re honest and true to the best of my (our) knowledge and a before the hearing can be advertised, and that I am thorize City staff to visit the site as necessary for proper a gates, restricted hours, guard dogs, etc., please provide 20_17, AICP, of Stantec Consulting Services Inc. Signature of Applicant or Authorized Agent Print Name and Title STATE OFFlorida, COUNTY OFSarasota, The foregoing instrument was acknowledged by me this, day of, 20_17 by Katie M LaBarr whois personally known to me or has produced 3 as identification, and who did/did not take an oath.
-Signature - Notary Public (Place Notary Seal Below) LAURA J. MOONEYHAM MY COMMISSION # FF 030378 EXPIRES: October 23, 2017 Bonded Tray Notary Public Vision 1975 AFFIDAVIT October 19 Comment of the Comment of AUTHORIZATION FOR AG ENT/APPLICANT I (we),Martin P. Black , property owner(s), hereby authorize Katie M. LaBarr, AICP, of Stantec Consulting Services Inc to act as Agent/Applicant on our behalf to apply for this petition on the property described as (legal description) - REAL STATE OF THE STATE OF TH 10/10/10 Signature of Owner Date STATE OF Florida COUNTY OF Sarasota The foregoing instrument was acknowledged by me this day o of October 2017 by martin Black who is personally known to me or has produced as identification, and who did not take an oath.
-(Place Notary Seal Below) Signature - Notary Public Laword Mooneyham LAURA J. MOONEYHAM MY COMMISSION # FF 030378 EXPIRES: October 23, 2017 EXPIRES With Manual Public Understates
+I (the undersigned),Katie M. LaBarr, AICP, of Stantec Consulting Service es Inc. being first duly sworn, depose and say that I am the owner, attorney, attorney-in-fact, agent, lessee or representative the subject matter of the proposed hearing; that all answers to the ques supplementary matter attached to and made a part of the application are honest and true to the best of my (our) knowledge and belief.
+I understand this application must be complete and accurate before the hearing can be advertised, and that I am review of this petition.
+If there are any special conditions such as locked gates, restricted hours, guard dogs, etc., please provide the name and telephone number of the individual who can allow access.
+Sworn and subscribed before me this day of day of ber ,2017 Katu Japan Katie M. LaBarr, AICP, of Stantec Consulting Services Inc. Signature of Applicant or Authorized Agent Print Name and Title N. Company STATE OF Florida COUNTY OF Surasota The foregoing instrument was acknowledged by me this day or f_0 dober Kaste m LaBarr who is p personally known to me or has produced as identification, and who did/did not take an oath.
+Co Don D Place Notary Sedi Below Hamal Mooneyham MY COMMISSION # FF 030378 Signature - Notary Public Lawred mooney ham EXPIRES: October 23, 2017 Bonded Thru Notary Public Underwriters AFFIDAVIT AFFIDAVIT INIT / A DDI ICANIT AUTHORIZATION FOR AGE :NI/APPLICANI I (we),Martin P. Black , property owner(s), hereby authorize Katie M. LaBarr, AICP, of Stantec Consulting Services Ir OC As and as Assumb Assumb as a combable nereby authorize to act as Agent/Applicant on our behalf to apply for this petition on the property described as (legal description) 20 malialia Signature of Owner Date 75 V V · - · · · - STATE OF Florida COUNTY OF 3010301a The foregoing instrument was acknowledged by me this day or f_October, 20 [7] by martin Black who is a personally known to me or has produced as identification, and who did not take an oath.
+(Place Notary Seal Below) 1 m .
+0 LAURA J. MOONEYHAM Signature - Notary Rublic A von L Warran do a w MY COMMISSION # FF 030378 EXPIRES: October 23, 2017